SHARE

 Honda Odyssey Type R (manual) build

-Some magnificent madperson created a manual, Type R-flavored Odyssey and the internet is right to lose it.
-I’ve hustled a minivan through a mountain pass before (journalist life), and there’s something liberating about big glass, thin pillars, and a gearbox that lets you surf torque.
-Every school drop-off becomes a qualifying lap—allegedly.
+Someone wonderful and unhinged built a manual, Type R-flavored Odyssey and the internet is rightly losing its mind.
+I’ve hustled a minivan up a mountain pass (journalist life), and it’s hilarious: big glass, thin pillars, and a stick that lets you ride the torque wave.
+Every school drop-off becomes a qualifying lap.
+Allegedly.

 Fox-body Mustang restomod